Southern NM ranchers looking for help with Gila rehab and property damage

 The second-largest blaze recorded in the state’s history consumed much of the Gila National Forest, charring federal land, as well as the acres where the ranchers live and work.

-Jack Diamond, whose family has owned Diamond Bar Ranch since 1967, is grappling with the aftermath of the fire that’s now largely out.
+Jack Diamond, whose family has owned Beaverhead Ranch since 1967, is grappling with the aftermath of the fire that’s now largely out.
 He said people don’t understand the extent of the harm the fire did to southern New Mexico.

 He is looking for help to rehabilitate the land and restore his property, he said, but he doesn’t even know who to ask.